MicrosoftLearning/mslearn-mlops/documentation/00-set-up.md

 You'll get an email when the run has completed.
 If successful, the workflow will have created a new Azure Machine Learning workspace in your resource group.
 You can view the workspace (and related resources) in the Azure portal.

-## Create a dataset in your Azure Machine Learning workspace
+## Create a data asset in your Azure Machine Learning workspace

 Store any code assets you create in the GitHub repo you manage.
 Although you'll find a CSV dataset in this repo, it's recommended to store your data in a cloud data store.
 Go through the following steps to copy the data over to the default data store of the Azure Machine Learning workspace.
 A **dataset** in the workspace will be created to store the connection information to the CSV stored in the Azure Blob Storage Account associated with your Azure Machine Learning workspace.